bchian316/4X/README.md

   Units are spawned from cities
-  Units can perform actions off of their action sequences Units have varying attack, defense, movement, range, cost, health, regeneration rate, action sequences, and abilities Terrain and enemy units can block unit movement After the unit performs its sequence, it is immovable until the next turn
+  Units can perform actions off of their action sequences Units have varying attack, defense, movement, range, cost, health, regeneration rate, action sequences, and abilities Terrain and enemy and friendly units can block unit movement After the unit performs its sequence, it is immovable until the next turn
 Player:
   Players can perform actions on any location inhabited by a unit (grow, harvest, cultivate, chop)